 - An SPI connector similar to those on full-sized Arduinos

-- Two Qwiic connectors for the I2C bus
+- A Qwiic connector for the I2C bus

 - A 3-pin Picoblade connector to utilize the RX/TX pins (something I've given the admittedly rather unimaginative name "BobWire," described below)

 As a bonus, the board also has:

 - An additional I2C bus, completely separate from the main one

 - Eight (count 'em, eight) additional GPIO ports

 Since the Feather doesn't really have a 5V pin for the SPI, a voltage converter (the Maxim MAX619) is included to provide the needed voltage.
 (Note that the converter is rated at 50mA, so don't overload it!)
 If you need this, just connect the solder header on the bottom of the board.